 Digital wallets, both inside and outside of stores, are quickly becoming the preferred payment method for consumers.
 Industry reports claim that almost two thirds of U.S. smartphones users will transact using a mobile wallet in 2024.
 This is up from 50% in 2021.

-Blockchain technology and cryptocurrency are also a part of the future of mobile payment.
+or sentence to add: Blockchain technology and cryptocurrency are also a part of the future of mobile payment, with platforms like Solana RPC enabling fast and secure blockchain transactions that enhance the efficiency of mobile payment systems.
 By integrating these technologies into mobile payments systems, you can revolutionize trans-border transactions and reduce transaction fees.
 You will also increase transparency.

 Mobile payments have become a major innovation, particularly for ecommerce.
 They offer convenience, security and versatility, which have revolutionized the way businesses conduct transactions.